tomography/tomoscan/docs/source/example_application.rst

     - bi
     - Flag indicating whether the specified FilePath exists.
       This is a mirror of the FilePathExists_RBV record in the file plugin.
+  * - $(P)$(R)HDF5ProjectionLocation
+    - stringout
+    - String defining the location in the HDF5 file to write projection frames.
+      The default is ``/exchange/data``.
+  * - $(P)$(R)HDF5DarkLocation
+    - stringout
+    - String defining the location in the HDF5 file to write dark field frames.
+      The default is ``/exchange/data_dark``.
+  * - $(P)$(R)HDF5FlatLocation
+    - stringout
+    - String defining the location in the HDF5 file to write flat field frames.
+      The default is ``/exchange/data_white``.
+  * - $(P)$(R)HDF5Location
+    - stringout
+    - String defining the location in the HDF5 file to write the current frame.
+      This is updated by TomoScan depending on which type of frame is currently being collected.
+This PV should be used to define the HDF5FrameLocation attribute in the detector attributes XML file.
+The HDF5 layout XML file should use the HDF5FrameLocation attribute to control where the frame is written in the HDF5 file.

 Scan control via Channel Access
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~